Jorge Morán

-Jorge Luis Morán Rodas (born October 4, 1989 in Coatepeque, El Salvador) is a Salvadoran professional footballer, who plays as a midfielder.
+Jorge Luis Morán Rodas (born October 4, 1989) is a Salvadoran professional footballer who plays as a midfielder.

 Club career

-Once Municipal

-Morán's professional career began in June 2007 when he signed a contract with Salvadoran national league club, Once Municipal after coming through several youth systems.
+Morán was born in Coatepeque, El Salvador.
+His professional career began in June 2007 when he signed a contract with Salvadoran national league club, Once Municipal after coming through several youth systems.
 He made his professional debut on August 11, 2008, in a league match against Isidro Metapán.

-Isidro Metapán

 Morán signed with Isidro Metapán in 2008.
 With Isidro Metapán, he played at the 2009–10 CONCACAF Champions League Group Stage.

-FAS

 In 2012, Morán signed with FAS.

 International career

 In July 2011, Morán was selected for the El Salvador national under-23 football team for the UNCAF U-23 tournament.